-- Oracle's Burden: The effectiveness of this spell depends wholly on your choice of curse.
-It's not clear how this interacts with Dual-Cursed Oracles, but I would assume that you only apply one curse.
+- : The effectiveness of this spell depends wholly on your choice of curse.
+If you’re a Dual-Cursed Oracle you apply the drawbacks of both curses.
 The best way I can think to use this is with the Clouded Vision curse, but at that point Blindness/Deafness is considerably better.

-- Borrow Fortune: Save this for save-or-suck effects, then spend the next two turns playing it safe.
+- : Save this for save-or-suck effects, then spend the next two turns playing it safe.

-- Oracle's Vessel: If you have Clouded Vision, this is blindsight.
+- : If you have Clouded Vision, this is blindsight.

 - Divine Vessel: Very similar to divine power, but you get more defensive benefits and you don’t get a luck bonus to attacks or an extra haste-style attack.

-- Cure Light Wounds: You have more spell slots to burn than a cleric, but a wand of Cure Light Wounds is till a great investment.
+- : You have more spell slots to burn than a cleric, but a wand of Cure Light Wounds is still a great investment.
 You can’t always rest to restore your spell slots, so it often makes sense to save the spell slots for solving other problems and use a wand for healing between fights.

-- Page of Spell Knowledge: A great way to get extra spells known.
+- : A great way to get extra spells known.
 I think Ring of Spell Knowledge is better for anything that you can find in a Wizard’s or Magus’s spellbook, but for divine spells that you might need on a regular basis Page of Spell Knowledge makes more sense because you don’t need to pay NPC’s to cast the spell for you and you don’t need to consume scrolls.

 Multiclassing and Prestige Classes

 Oracles are full casters, so generally multiclassing isn’t a good option.
-Other classes, such as Barbarians, might dip into Oracle in order to abuse the higher level bonuses provides by the Oracle’s Curse.
+Other classes, such as Barbarians, might dip into Oracle in order to abuse the higher level bonuses provided by the Oracle’s Curse.